 Books Published By Kent State University Press Win Independent Publisher Book Awards

-Two books published by the Kent State University Press received IPPY awards during the 16th annual Independent Publisher Book Awards that took place in New York on June 4.
-The IPPY awards, created in 1996 by the Independent Publisher online magazine, recognize deserving titles published by independent publishers.
+Four books published by the Kent State University Press received IPPY awards during the 17th annual Independent Publisher Book Awards that took place in New York on May 29.
+The IPPY awards was created in 1996 to recognize books published by independent authors and publishers.

 For more information about the Kent State University Press, visit www.kentstateuniversitypress.com.

 For more information about the Independent Publisher Awards, visit www.independentpublisher.com.